 - The Soda Factory: Coca-Cola

 As years passed and cocaine use became wide spread, medical studies began to develop in response to the epidemic that showed that while cocaine could have enjoyable effects, it could be harmful to individuals who ingested the drug.
-Studies continued on the energy and joy producing effects of cocaine, although studies and speculation about negative effects on the body also continued.
-With the speculation of a harmful ingredient, pressure was put on the manufacturers of Coca-Cola to stop selling a product that contained cocaine.
+Studies continued on the energy and joy-producing effects of cocaine, although studies and speculation about adverse effects on the body also continued.
+With the thought of a harmful ingredient, the pressure was put on the manufacturers of Coca-Cola to stop selling a product that contained cocaine.
 In the year 1903, the Coca-Cola Company removed cocaine from their soft drinks in order to remain in good graces with the general public and health officials who were concerned about the negative impact of cocaine.
-Negative effects of cocaine include addiction, an increased risk of stroke and heart attack, damage to organs including the lungs and liver, as well as psychosis.
+Adverse effects of cocaine include addiction, an increased risk of stroke and heart attack, damage to organs including the lungs and liver, as well as psychosis.

 - History of Cocaine

 - Cocaine (Powder) History

 - Cocaine: The Evolution of the Once ‘Wonder’ Drug